spilman6/courses/pages/dap/restful-apis.md

 # Pokémon API

-We're going to create a RESTful API that stores information about Pokémon.
-We'll need to store information about the Pokémon themselves, as well as information about their types, moves, and abilities.
+We're going to create a RESTful API that stores information about Pokémon and their types.

 ## Data Normalization